beyond-reality-dev/Spoken-Word-Sorcery/README.md

 ### Game Speed Settings

 Users can select how much of a delay they want between lines being printed on the screen.
 The options range from no delay to a four second delay, which is roughly the speed that it takes to read most of the lines as they are being printed.
 The default is a one second delay.

+### Inventory System

+Users can pick up, drop, equip, and unequip items, and view their items in the inventory screen.
+Currently, however, while items are being tracked they do not yet have an impact on gameplay.
+In the future, they will be used to affect the player's stats and characteristics.

+### Combat System

+A simple combat system has already been implemented, with which the user may select an enemy to attack and then select a weapon or spell to use to attack.
+In the future, this system will be replaced by a direction-based combat system, where the user will be able to move around the battlefield and attack enemies in different directions.

 ## Future Changes